slogan621/tscharts/consent/README.md

-**Get Consent Information by consent ID**
+**Get Consent Resource by ID**
 ----
-  Returns json data about a single consent information resource.
+  Returns json data about a single consent resource.

 * **URL**